 Local councils often have lists of things to do on their websites:

-What's on in Hawke's Bay — Napier City Council
+What's on in Hawke's Bay (external link)— Napier City Council

 For other councils, see the list of council websites on the Local Government New Zealand (LGNZ) website: